How One Aggie Found a Minor Through Extracurriculars

 Riding towards Sacramento, the packed charter bus groans and shakes as its standing occupants stomp and sing at the top of their lungs.
 I grin in acknowledgment at our collective confusion as I sit across from my fellow Global Affairs students and staff members.
-I turn to face the flowing Afghan flags and bright smiles, and I ask the closest Fulbright Student, Nasrin Sultani, what they’re singing.
+I ask the closest Fulbright Student what they’re singing.

-“Oh this is Ahmad Zahir — he is like the Elvis of Afghanistan,” Sultani said.
-“For us he represents cultural ideas of the past we want to uphold today.”
+“For us [the musician] represents cultural ideas of the past we want to uphold today,” the student says.

 It’s times like this that I wonder at the opportunities offered to me as a student writer for UC Davis Global Affairs.
 In December 2017, I signed on to be their first student writer, and since then, I haven't looked back.
 In the process, I’ve gained credits for a professional writing minor, and I’ve had the good fortune to work with accomplished academic and professional figures from all over the world.

 Choosing a minor

 Much like choosing a major or a minor, choosing an extracurricular during your college career can seem like a daunting task.
 UC Davis is home to many fantastic programs that are constantly on the hunt for creative students.

 I’m graduating with a degree in psychology and a minor in professional writing.
 Working for UC Davis Global Affairs helped me recognize that I wanted to pursue the University Writing Program’s professional writing minor.
 I hope to show prospective students that the process of choosing a degree can be incredibly rewarding when combined with extracurriculars.